My dear mother wrote:

 From 6.30 till 11.30 we were waiting to get 1/2 kg of meat, also we received 30 gr coffee and one loaf of bread.

 Just now, we hear that the Anhalter Railway Station and the Görlitzer Railway Stations are in the hand of the enemy (approx. 2 and 4 km away, but in different directions. berlioz).
 One can hear intensified artillery fire. and easily distinguish our own heavy Flak.
 From time to time we can hear targets being hit nearby and observe some aerial combats.
-And while queuing and shopping we have to take cover from time to time.
+And during queuing and shopping we have to take cover from time to time.
 One is always amazed how people adjust to the prevailing condition and their thought processes quickly find a way to prolong their lives.

 It has come to this.
 The war was coming closer and closer, the bombardment of the city has intensified and my Mum says, “…the day passed without any special events .”